djma777/100-days-of-code/log.md

 - the last couple of days I spent visiting my code and brainstorming how I would structure the data I'm serving, do I use class or do I use json.
 Also, updating my laptop takes so much time, literally, almost a whole day for an update.
 I consider that time as coding time as well, coz even though i'm not writing code, I think code, and I dream code.

 ---

+## Day 65: April 29, 2020.

+### **Today's Progress**

+- success on serving champion name from dataSources api

+### **Thoughts**

+- been quite distracted this past few days for a few reasons including covid19, but I never stopped thinking about this project. today I was able to serve in gql playground the champion name from the dataSource api.
+This is big because I've already written most of the types I need, and I just need to write a lot of boilerplate code to serve most of these data.
+I'll continue this tomorrow.
+I'm very optimistic about tomorrow's progress.

+---